 The Best Bachelor’s and Master’s Degrees in Instructional Design

-The longest, most expensive, and demanding types of programs are bachelor’s and master’s.
-However, they are usually the ones that give the highest return on your investments.
+The longest, most expensive, and demanding types of programs are a bachelor’s degree and a master’s degree.
+However, they are usually the ones that give the highest return on your investments and provide you with advanced degrees needed in the field.

 9. Bachelor of Arts in Instructional Design (University of Arizona / Ashford)